sensu/http-checks/README.md

 #### Note(s)

-* When using `--redirect-ok` it affects both the string search and status checkfunctionality.
+* When using `--redirect-ok` it affects both the string search and status check functionality.
   - For a string search, if true, it searches for the string in the eventual destination.
+  - When the `--response-code` option is used in conjunction with `--redirect-ok`, `--response-code` will be evaluated off of the status of the eventual destination.
-  - For a status check, if false, receiving a redirect will return a `warning` status.
+  - For an unspecified status check, if `--redirect-ok` is false, receiving a redirect will return a `warning` status.
 If true, it will return an `ok` status.
 * Headers should be in the form of "Header-Name: Header value".

 ### http-perf